 Imperial’s Norman Wells operation announces $50,000 in funding for the Sahtu Divisional Education Council’s Science & Math Initiative.

 Our Indigenous neighbours are teaching us about traditional land use.
 See how we are putting it into practice.

 Parties commit to a long-term, collaborative and mutually-beneficial relationship

-A message from senior vice president, Theresa Redburn, on why it was important for Imperial to sponsor the G7 Women’s Forum.
+A message from senior vice president, Theresa Redburn, on International Women's Day.

 Parties commit to new long-term, mutually beneficial relationship

 The agreement was celebrated on May 5th at the McMurray Métis Monthly Members Meeting.
 Close to 100 people attended the event, including the McMurray Métis Board of Directors, Local members and Imperial representatives.

 Imperial-funded program promotes awareness of Indigenous culture among new Canadians.